methodphoto/mincc/data/2020/2020-banstead.md

 title: "Banstead v The Min"
 gameLocation: "Banstead"
 gameDate: "09/08/2020"
+shortReport: "Banstead won the toss and batted first making 170 for 9 wkts in 35 overs.
+The Min replied with 172 for 7 wkts"
 result: "The Min won by 3 wkts"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Banstead won the toss and batted first making 170 for 9 wkts in 35 overs.
-The Min replied with 172 for 7 wkts

-Result: {result}

 ## Banstead Innings

 | Batsman | Dismissal | | Runs |